huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `broker_num` - (Optional, Int) Specifies the broker numbers.
   It is required when creating an instance with `flavor_id`.

-* `access_user` - (Optional, String, ForceNew) Specifies a username.
+* `access_user` - (Optional, String, ForceNew) Specifies the username of SASL_SSL user.
 A username consists of 4 to 64 characters and supports only letters, digits, and hyphens (-).
 Changing this creates a new instance resource.

-* `password` - (Optional, String, ForceNew) Specifies the password of the DMS Kafka instance.
+* `password` - (Optional, String, ForceNew) Specifies the password of SASL_SSL user.
 A password must meet the following complexity requirements: Must be 8 to 32 characters long.
 Must contain at least 2 of the following character
   types: lowercase letters, uppercase letters, digits, and special characters (`~!@#$%^&*()-_=+\\|[{}]:'",<.>/?).
   Changing this creates a new instance resource.

-  -> **NOTE:** If `access_user` and `password` are specified, Kafka SASL_SSL will be automatically enabled.
+  -> **NOTE:** If `access_user` and `password` are specified, the SASL_SSL is enabled for a Kafka instance.

 * `description` - (Optional, String) Specifies the description of the DMS Kafka instance.
 It is a character string containing not more than 1,024 characters.